icerpc/icerpc-docs/pages/getting-started/installation/existing-project.md

 ## Adding Optional Packages

 Even though all the other packages are optional, it's likely you will want to install one or more of them.
-For example, add the package [IceRpc.Transports.Quic] to use the QUIC transport with the following command:
+For example, you can add the package [IceRpc.Transports.Quic] to use the QUIC transport with the following command:

 ```shell {% showTitle=false %}